 I have been keenly interested in recent times particularly regarding studies on students’ behaviours and their school fees.
 My interest is usually sparked by students who have access to their school fees given to them by their parents/sponsors and how the fees turned out to be utilized off its original purpose.

 I have been with students (customers) who used their fees to bet, trade, invest, sow seeds and even embezzled to the last dime.
 Perhaps, all these experiences led to my establishment of Emerald MPCS.
-I have the firm believe that if these fees are taken away from the students, occurrences of squandering fees would be minimized f not eradicated.
+I have the firm belief that if these fees are taken away from the students, occurrences of squandering fees would be minimized if not eradicated.

 But then the question comes around; should your fees be used for investment?
 The answer to this question may be hard to answer if we do not specify the type of investment and expenses.
 Let’s take a view of a wider range of expenses that the fees are used for: